AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 * **Campaign Web UI** - Modern interface with enhanced Email Designer, AI Assistant, and multilingual capabilities
 * **Client console** - Traditional interface with advanced targeting and workflow capabilities

->[!TIP]
->
->Use the Campaign Web UI for faster, more intuitive email creation with modern design tools.
+**Tip:** Use the Campaign Web UI for faster, more intuitive email creation with modern design tools.
 Use the client console for complex targeting or advanced workflow-based campaigns.

 [Create your first email](create-message.md) | [Email design guide](../send/email.md)